dotnet/arcade/Documentation/VSTS/SendingJobsToHelix.md

 ## Helix Access Token

 If you plan to send a payload (such as a work item) to Helix, you will need to be authorized.

-For official builds you can use your current access token; however, sending jobs from public CI builds is a different story.
+### External builds (Public CI)

-For these builds, you will need to copy the *BotAccount-dotnet-github-anon-kaonashi-bot-helix-token* secret from **ToolsKV** (subscription *Dotnet Engineering services*) and specify it as a build variable.
+For external builds, you will need to provide the *BotAccount-dotnet-github-anon-kaonashi-bot-helix-token* secret from **ToolsKV** (subscription *Dotnet Engineering services*).
 This will allow you to send payloads to Helix while minimizing the risk of leaking secrets.

-In the dev.azure.com/dnceng/public project, you can use the `Helix Anonymous` variable group to provide this secret to your build
+You can either copy this secret into your build definition as a variable and mark it as secret, or; in the dev.azure.com/dnceng/public project, you can use the `Helix Anonymous` variable group to provide this secret to your build

+### Internal builds

+In the dev.azure.com/dnceng/internal project, you can use the `DotNet-HelixApi-Access` variable group to provide this secret to your build.

 ## The Simple Case